-In short, these characteristics of the US mortgage market contribute to increasing its size, liquidity, and widespread use across the country.
+In short, the US mortgage market characteristics contribute to increasing its size, liquidity, and widespread use nationwide.
 While these differences would not affect the underlying driving mechanisms of the impact of lending on neighborhood dynamics, they most likely influence its magnitude.